 Note that not every straight razor has jimps.
-This is because some guys like the smooth feel of the steel and others like a little resistance.
+That is because some guys like the smooth feel of the steel, and others like a bit of resistance.

-The Invisible Edge says that jimps first appeared on the large, wedge-bladed razors, which is a popular barber’s tool in the 1800s.
-The design makes sense since you want your barber to have a firm grip on the blade before he wields it on your face.
+The Invisible Edge says that jimps first appeared on the large, wedge-bladed razors, a popular barber’s tool in the 1800s.
+The design makes sense since barbers may need to have a firm grip on the blade before he wields it on your face.

-Now that you have got the basics down, let’s move on to knowing the specific parts that make up the straight razor.
+Now that you have the basics down, let’s learn the specific parts that make up the straight razor.

 The tail is connected to the tang and often projects out beyond the pivot pin.
-The tail acts as a counterbalance to the blade.
+It acts as a counterbalance to the blade.
 It should not be too heavy or extend too far past the pivot pin to achieve a perfect balance for precision.

 The scales are the materials of the straight razor handle.
 They can be plastic, steel, brass, or wood.
-Why anyone would buy a plastic straight razor is beyond me—you might as well just use your wife's disposable razor.
+Why anyone would buy a plastic straight razor is beyond reason—you might as well use a disposable razor.

 The primary function of a straight razor’s scale is to be the point of balance on the opened pivot pin.
 It is vital in creating that ideal amount of tension that makes a pivot pin work.
 That is why using a material like wood that could offset the weight of the blade is preferable over using plastic and resin for the handle or scales.